 Having a way to develop or discover mid-card talent as world champion talent

-Allowing the women who will always be mid-card to stay motivated to put on good shows and get better because they still have a chance to be a title holder
+Allowing the women who will always be mid-card to stay motivated to put on good shows and get better because they still have a chance to be a realistic title holder

-If you are bringing a new superstar into the company or bringing a superstar from NXT and want them to hit the ground running but do not want to commit to them a world champion this allows that to happen with having the mid-card title.
+If you are bringing a new superstar into the company or bringing a superstar from NXT and want them to hit the ground running but do not want to commit to them a world champion this allows that to happen.

 It gives the women who feel that have already achieved their goals as world champion a new milestone to look forward to.
 Such as Charlotte Flair & Sasha Banks.

 Lastly, It’s just time.
-The women’s division has had some huge milestones in the last decade; we have had women’s only PPV, women wrestling in Saudi, women being the mania main event, women’s rumble and so many other achievements.
-The history of the men’s IC and US title is legendary with some of the names who held that title from; Terry Funk, Ricky Steamboat, Razor Ramon, Jake Roberts and It is time to offer that opportunity to the women.
+The women’s division has had some huge milestones in the last decade; from ‘Evolution’, wrestling in Saudi, being the Wrestlemania main event, women’s rumble and so many other achievements.
+I think we all can agree that for many reasons WWE main roster has had one too many stale storylines or repeated rivalries and too many missing superstar pushes.
+The historic history of the men’s IC and US title is legendary with some of the names who held that title from; Terry Funk, Ricky Steamboat, Razor Ramon, Jake Roberts, Bret Hart, HHH.
+It is time to offer that opportunity to the women.

 Boy are we getting blessed with some amazing fights in the months of June, July, and August!
 If you are a boxing fan then you could not be happier with these next couple months and if you are looking to get into boxing, these next few months are the time to do that.
 Check out the fights lined up and my predictions for the key fights.